Sukerchakia Misl

-The Sukerchakia Misl was one of twelve Sikh misls in Punjab during the 18th century, concentrated in Gujranwala and Hafizabad districts in western Punjab (in modern-Pakistan) and ruled from (1752–1801).
+The Sukerchakia Misl was one of 12 Sikh misls in the Punjab during the 18th century, concentrated in Gujranwala and Hafizabad districts in western Punjab (in modern Pakistan) and ruled from (1752–1801).
 The misl, or grouping with its own guerilla militia (jatha), was founded by Charat Singh of Sandhawalia, grandfather of Maharaja Ranjit Singh.
 The last Sukerchakia Misldar (commander of the Misl) was Maharaja Ranjit Singh.
 Towards the end of the eighteenth century, Maharaja Ranjit Singh united all the misls and established an independent Sikh Empire.
-The ruling-family of the misl were of a Jat background.
+The ruling-family of the misl were of a Jat Sikh background.

 Etymology

 The name Sukerchakia is derived from the words suker (meaning small or narrow) and chak (referring to a petty tract of land).
 The word originated as a name for land that had been owned and built-upon by Budh Singh, ancestor of Ranjit Singh.

 History

 Family origin

 Family-tree of Maharaja Ranjit Singh, from the Iqbalnama-i-Maharaja Ranjit Singh.
 It claims that Ranjit Singh descended from Raja Salivahan.

 The earliest traceable ancestor of the Sukerchakia family with reliable historicity was Kalu (died c.1488), a Jat of the Warraich got (clan), who moved in c.1470 from his native village of Bhatian (in modern-day Lahore district) to Sansara (or Sansi; located in modern-day Ajnala tehsil, Amritsar district, Punjab, India) with his spouse.
 Later-on, he would further shift his family to Sand, a village approximately six kilometres from Wazirabad.
 Whilst Kalu had his residence in Sansi, he fathered a son named Jaddoman.
 Jaddoman became a plunderer associated with the Sansi tribe.
 He died in c.1515 on a marauding expeditions and was survived by a son named Galeb (also known as Mannu).
 Galeb also became a plunderer and was renowned for it.
 He died in c.1549 and was survived by a son named Kiddoh.